It is unthinkable to believe that there is such a thing as a born troublemaker.

 He complied with my orders, and the witnesses identified the man as the boyfriend who struck the woman.
 But unfortunately, I didn’t locate the gun.

 As I placed the handcuffs on the man, the injured woman began begging me to let him go.

 At this point, I said, “You called the police to find the guy who had beaten you…and now you want him released…Are you crazy?”

 She then turned on me.
 She became argumentative as she complained to my sergeant, who had just arrived on the scene.

-I arrested the man, and Sergeant Orman said to me, “Officer Grunberg, don’t get into a back and forth with the public.
-If you have determined that someone has broken the law, charge them with the crime, arrest them, and leave it at that.”
+I arrested the man, and Sergeant Orman said, “Officer Grunberg, don’t get into a back and forth with the public.
+If you have determined someone has broken the law, charge them with the crime, arrest them, and leave it at that.”